asmitina/ehdn-cardio/README.md

 The scripts generate the results and plots as follows:

+* motifDistribution.R - calculates and plots distribution of GC-composition and motif length for Figures 1A-D.

 * expansionAnalysisFunctions.R - contains functions used for burden analysis and epigenetic marks

 * correlationBins.R - calculates correlation between the number of rare TREs and different genomic features in 1 kb segments; generates Figure 1E.
 Output of the script is provided as Supplementary Table S6.